 2 - Ho Chi Minh city or Saigon

-To most first-time visitors coming to southern Vietnam, the name of the biggest city in Vietnam may cause some confusion.
+To most first-time visitors coming here, the name of the biggest city in Vietnam may cause some confusion.
 For those who might not know, Saigon is the former name of the city before July 1976.
 However, lots of locals and tourists alike call it Saigon, and both names are still commonly used and is mentioned as the semi-official name of this city.

 3 - Is Ho Chi Minh City safe for tourists?